damianlapenavidal/CSC211-ComputerProgramming/README.md

 ## 🚨 Disclaimer

 This repository is for personal academic reference.
 All work is my own unless otherwise noted.
 Please do not copy or submit any of this code for your own coursework.

-## 📄 License

-[Choose your preferred license here](https://choosealicense.com/), or leave the repo unlicensed if you want it to be private or restricted.